piotrmaslanka/python-cassandra-jaeger/README.md

 # History

-v0.3:

-* _TBA_
+## v0.3

+* a warning will be shown with unsupported tracing mechanism

+## v0.2

-v0.2: improved reporting when arguments is a dict
+* improved reporting when arguments is a dict